Yesterday, our son officially turned a year old!

 Letterboard – Letterboard may be used for everyday, or for any event!
 Instant decor – even just the letters are so useful.
 Our friend Rhiza sent us our letterboard!

 Matching Clothes – For the shoot, I just wanted a uniform look for us.
-Pablo and I don’t have twinning clothes, but for his special day, we did some kind of “three-ning!”
+P and I don’t have twinning clothes, but for his special day, we did some kind of “three-ning!”

 Animal Toppers – Animal Planet.
 Available at Ogalala (Shangri-La mall for the physical store).
 Also available at different toy stores, but if you buy directly from Ogalala (online or physical store) and use my discount code, you’re entitled to a 20% discount until December 2017 for regular items.
 No minimum purchase.
 DISCOUNT CODE: PAULAP20F